CERT-Polska/n6/docs/src/install_and_conf/step_by_step/check.md

     configuration (see the relevant fragments of the previous chapter [*Configuring* n6 *Components*](config.md)), all *n6* components
-    put their log entries into the `/home/dataman/logs/log_n6_all` file (you can observe its content, e.g., with the `tail -f /home/dataman/logs/log_n6_all` command run in a concurrent shell session...).
+    put their log entries into the `/home/dataman/logs/log_n6_all` file.

+    You can observe its content with the `tail -f /home/dataman/logs/log_n6_all` command run in a concurrent shell session.

 ## Where Are We?